MD Admissions Interview Process

 An additional team-based exercise is also part of our application process.
 On interview day, applicants are divided into two groups.
 One group goes through the interview circuit, while the other group participates an interactive, team-based activity.
 When the concurrent sessions end, the groups switch activities.
 All applicants complete both the interview circuit and group activity.

 Interviewers are members of our faculty, staff, and student body who are trained in the multiple mini interview format.
 Topics are mapped to the interpersonal and intrapersonal Association of American Medical Colleges Core Competencies for Entering Medical Students.
 Because the questions are situational, there are no right or wrong answers.
 We aim to assess your decision-making, critical-thinking, and communication skills as they relate to healthcare and social issues.
-Interviewers evaluate your thought process and your ability to improvise.

 Although applicants are understandably nervous about the interview process, most tell us that they enjoy the multiple mini interview format and the interactive team-based activity.